Chapter 21: Ghosts of the Past

 No matter what it cost.

 The halls of Valemont Manor were quieter at dawn.
 Servants moved like ghosts themselves, tending to their duties without notice.
-It was the perfect time to slip away unnoticed.
+The scent of baking bread drifted from the kitchens, mingling with the distant hum of morning preparations.
+It was the perfect time to slip away unseen.

 Seraphina pulled a cloak over her shoulders, the fabric blending into the dimly lit corridors as she made her way toward the manor's vast library.
 If there were records, letters—anything that could tell her what had happened to Adrian's mother—they would be there.